 That's why we make sure to check for bat bug infestations with every bat removal job we do, and treat for bat bug control, if necessary.

 Because they are overwhelmingly beneficial animals, bat control must be performed without harming the bats.
 The goal is humane bat removal and relocation, not "bat extermination."
 At Rid-A-Critter, we have always practiced humane, non-toxic, environmentally-friendly bat relocation.
 We're not "bat exterminators."
 We're bat conservation professionals.
 We get the bats out of your house and seal them out permanently, but we don't kill them.
-We evict bats from your property alive so they can find a more suitable place to live.
+We remove bats from your property alive so they can find a more suitable place to live.

 This can be a real challenge in the South, where the architecture ranges from 18th century churches (bats just love those steeples and bell towers) to modern, commercial office buildings and skyscrapers.
 Every building style in Georgia and South Carolina presents unique bat control challenges.
 This is especially true of our historic homes, churches, and other fine, old buildings, which have a lot of nooks and crannies that are especially attractive to bats.

 No worries.
 We're the region's bat-removal experts.
 We lead our industry in safe, non-lethal bat control and bat control and relocation.
 We've performed thousands of bat control jobs, and we have the training and equipment to handle any bat problem, no matter how big or how small.